Estimate Time5 min

 Beyond investment-grade bonds

 While investment-grade bonds offer low risk and potential for attractive total returns in the second half of 2024, less familiar areas of the market are presenting opportunities for skilled managers to find attractively-priced assets with the potential to rise in price and deliver return to bondholders.
-While Moore has found opportunities in investment-grade corporate bonds, Braun sees diversified yield sources and attractive return potential in Fannie Mae and Freddie Mac mortgage-backed bonds, non-agency mortgage backed-securities, and securities backed by consumer credit cards, auto, and student loans.
-“There are tremendous opportunities for active managers in these asset classes in the second half of 2024," he says.
+While Moore has found opportunities in investment-grade corporate bonds, Braun sees diversified yield sources and attractive return potential in Fannie Mae and Freddie Mac mortgage-backed bonds, non-agency mortgage-backed securities, and securities backed by consumer credit cards, auto, and student loans.
+“There are tremendous opportunities for active managers in these asset classes in the second half of 2024," Braun says.

 Investing in a bond mutual fund or ETF